-Norway is a member of the European Free Trade Area (EFTA), an arrangement that keeps it within the single market from outside the EU.
+Norway is a member of the European Free Trade Area (EFTA), an arrangement that gives keeps it within the single market from outside the EU.

 In a speech to the independence-supporting Business for Scotland organisation, Mr Salmond suggested that membership of EFTA could be a lasting solution for an independent Scotland.

 But he also raised the prospect of holding a second referendum after 2021, saying that the 18 months of Brexit negotiations and the three-year transition period would give the SNP time to get its “ducks in a row”.

 In the past, First Minister Nicola Sturgeon has indicated that her preference would be for a second referendum before 2021, in case the SNP and Greens lost their independence-supporting Holyrood majority at the polls.

 At the dinner, Mr Salmond said: “We have 18 months of Brexit negotiations and after that perhaps a three-year period of transition to get our ducks in a row.
 We have to offer something which is doable, feasible and speedily deliverable for the European connections of an independent Scotland.”